ICGC-TCGA-PanCancer/pancancer-documentation/pancan-scripts/docs/README.md

 You have to put in your credentials for the get_spreadsheets.pl and get_uploads.pl scripts.
 You will put your gmail address which has access to all the spreadsheets for the projects and your gmail password.
 To include the "@" symbol you need to put "\@gmail.com" into the perl script.

+You also need to setup your s3cmd config file with your AWS keys, see `s3cmd --configure`.

 Once everything is installed and ready to use, you can try and run the shell scripts :

     # make sure you are in /home/ubuntu/gitroot/pancancer-info/pancan-scripts/